oapicf/pinterest-sdk/clients/graphql-nodejs-express-server/generated/docs/boards_api.md

 Update a board section on a board owned by the \&quot;operation user_account\&quot; - or on a group board that has been shared with this account.
 Optional: Business Access: Specify an ad_account_id to use the owner of that ad_account as the \&quot;operation user_account\&quot;. - By default, the \&quot;operation user_account\&quot; is the token user_account.
 <a name="BoardsCreate"></a>
 # **BoardsCreate**
-> Board BoardsCreate(board, adAccountId)
+> Board BoardsCreate(boardCreate, adAccountId)

 Create board

 Create a board owned by the \&quot;operation user_account\&quot;.
-Optional: Business Access: Specify an ad_account_id to use the owner of that ad_account as the \&quot;operation user_account\&quot;. - By default, the \&quot;operation user_account\&quot; is the token user_account.
+Optional: Business Access: Specify an ad_account_id to use the owner of that ad_account as the \&quot;operation user_account\&quot;. * By default, the \&quot;operation user_account\&quot; is the token user_account.
 <a name="BoardsDelete"></a>
 # **BoardsDelete**
 > BoardsDelete(boardId, adAccountId)

 Delete board

-Delete a board owned by the \&quot;operation user_account\&quot;. - Optional: Business Access: Specify an ad_account_id to use the owner of that ad_account as the \&quot;operation user_account\&quot;. - By default, the \&quot;operation user_account\&quot; is the token user_account.
+Delete a board owned by the \&quot;operation user_account\&quot;. * Optional: Business Access: Specify an ad_account_id to use the owner of that ad_account as the \&quot;operation user_account\&quot;. * By default, the \&quot;operation user_account\&quot; is the token user_account.
 <a name="BoardsGet"></a>
 # **BoardsGet**
 > Board BoardsGet(boardId, adAccountId)

 Get board

-Get a board owned by the operation user_account - or a group board that has been shared with this account. - Optional: Business Access: Specify an ad_account_id to use the owner of that ad_account as the \&quot;operation user_account\&quot;. - By default, the \&quot;operation user_account\&quot; is the token user_account.
+Get a board owned by the operation user_account - or a group board that has been shared with this account. * Optional: Business Access: Specify an ad_account_id to use the owner of that ad_account as the \&quot;operation user_account\&quot;. * By default, the \&quot;operation user_account\&quot; is the token user_account.
 <a name="BoardsList"></a>
 # **BoardsList**
-> BoardsList200Response BoardsList(adAccountId, bookmark, pageSize, privacy)
+> BoardsList200Response BoardsList(adAccountId, privacy, bookmark, pageSize)

 List boards

 Get a list of the boards owned by the \&quot;operation user_account\&quot; + group boards where this account is a collaborator Optional: Business Access: Specify an ad_account_id to use the owner of that ad_account as the \&quot;operation user_account\&quot;.
-Optional: Specify a privacy type (public, protected, or secret) to indicate which boards to return. - If no privacy is specified, all boards that can be returned (based on the scopes of the token and ad_account role if applicable) will be returned.
+Optional: Specify a privacy type (public, protected, or secret) to indicate which boards to return. * If no privacy is specified, all boards that can be returned (based on the scopes of the token and ad_account role if applicable) will be returned.
 <a name="BoardsListPins"></a>
 # **BoardsListPins**
 > BoardsListPins200Response BoardsListPins(boardId, bookmark, pageSize, creativeTypes, adAccountId, pinMetrics)